|The key to success is knowing Health = Nutrients/Calories

 There are a few points that together make the H = N/C approach unique.
-One is the concept of nutrient density; that is, as you start to meet the body’s nutrient needs, it desires less food.
+One is what happens when a person eats a diet style with a high nutrient density; that is, as you start to meet the body’s nutrient needs better; it desires less food.
 This mean we’re not going to crave food as much or want to eat as often.

 Another is that when you eat foods that have toxic properties or that aren’t healthy for you, they create addictive withdrawal symptoms once you stop eating them.
 Since those addictive withdrawal symptoms are relieved by frequent eating, they drive people to eat more frequently than is necessary.
 For example, if you stop drinking coffee you get headaches.
 You can get rid of the headaches by breaking the caffeine habit or by drinking more coffee.
 Likewise, when you eat a diet that contains processed foods and trans fats, lots of saturated fats and lots of salt, your diet is relatively toxic and when you stop eating for a few hours, you start to feel lousy.
 Feeling weak, achy, abdominal spasms, and headachy, are not how one feels true hunger.
 True hunger is felt in the throat, not the stomach.
 So the point is, in order to stop the addictive drives and perverted cravings that lead to compromised health and the obesity epidemic we have, we must restore nutritional excellence.
 This puts people back in touch with the amount of calories they actually need.
 Dieting doesn’t work because you are always fighting your addictive sensations.